s-r-e-e-r-a-j/NetScope/README.md

 - Linux (Debian, RedHat, Arch)

 ## Installation
-- Python 3.x installed on your system.
+- Python 3.8 or newer installed on your system.
 - The following Python libraries:
 - scapy
 - rich